mdod-tam/vulcan/docs/features/proof_review_process_guide.md

 # Updates the application status using the model's status update method
 # This ensures proper status change records are created
 def update_application_status_to_approved
+  # Use Current.user (the admin who triggered the action) instead of nil
+  # This ensures proper audit trail with the actual user who caused the auto-approval
+  acting_user = Current.user
-  update_status('approved', user: nil, notes: 'Auto-approved based on all requirements being met') end
+  update_status('approved', user: acting_user, notes: 'Auto-approved based on all requirements being met') end

 # Creates an audit event for the auto-approval